MikeAlbo/Vandy-Mapping-/README.md

 ## About

-A simple map viewable from bot desktops and portable devices.
+A simple map viewable from both desktops and portable devices.

 ## Objectives